Srivijaya: Art and culture

 Some Buddhist sculptures, such as Buddha Vairocana, Boddhisattva Avalokiteshvara and Maitreya, were discovered at numerous sites in Sumatra and the Malay Peninsula.
 These archaeological findings such as the stone statue of Buddha discovered in Bukit Seguntang, Palembang, Avalokiteshvara from Bingin Jungut in Musi Rawas, the bronze Maitreya statue of Komering, all discovered in South Sumatra.
 In Jambi, a golden statue of Avalokiteshvara was discovered in Rataukapastuo, Muarabulian.
 In the Malay Peninsula the bronze statue of Avalokiteshvara of Bidor was discovered in Perak, and Avalokiteshvara of Chaiya in Southern Thailand.
 The difference in material, supports the spread of Buddhism through trade.

+Srivijayan-style Mahāyāna sculpture has also been found well north of the peninsula.
+At U Thong in the central Thai plain, Phasook Indrawooth records a bronze Padmapāṇi 23.5 cm high, of about the 9th or 10th century.
+Saritpong Khunsong adds an Avalokiteśvara head from stupa 13 and a Srivijaya-style votive tablet from stupa 15.
+The finds have been read as Mahāyāna belief reaching Dvaravati culture from Srivijaya between about the 9th and the 11th century.
+Manop Nakkarnrian and his co-authors note that the bronzes are small, and that travellers from the peninsula may have carried them north as personal possessions.

 After the bronze and Iron Age, an influx of bronze tools and jewelry spread throughout the region.
 The different styles of bangles and beads represent the different regions of origin and their own specific materials and techniques used.
 Chinese artwork was one of the main items traded in the region, spreading art styles enveloped in ceramics, pottery, fabrics, silk, and artwork.